rconradharris/zply/WHY.rst

 * DOT graphs of patch dependencies (cool but not used, should be a separate tool anyway)

+* Automatically commiting into the patch repo; users should commit manually after reviewing the diff

 Why zply instead of ply?